phgrads/SceneStudio/README.md

 Ask users to create a scene based on a image.

 After running task, go to `experiments/image2scene/results` to view results.

+### rate_scene
+Ask users to rate how well an image of a scene matches a description.

+After running task, go to `experiments/rate_scene/results` to view results.

 ### recon2scene (not working)
 Ask users to create a scene based on a scanned reconstruction.